-Having seen the fabulous pheasant feathered creations from the White Horse Flower Company, I was determined to have some feathers of my own this year.
-Feathers give such movement and drama to a wreath.
+Feathers give such movement and drama to a wreath – and although difficult to source, I was determined to get my hands on some.
 Look closely and you can pick up the myriad of colours in those wings with other elements.
 The lovely poultry lady at Nantwich Market happily obliged, although it was clear she was thinking I was utterly mad.
 I am now known as feather lady.
 It could be a lot worse!

 I love the wild garden look of dried seed heads in a Christmas wreath.
 Much to my other halfs delight, I had been collecting and storing dried stems from the garden that I concede had been occupying quite a bit of space.
 I wanted to include them as they captured elements of each of the previous seasons.
 I confess my gold, white, copper and even black spray paint was rather in demand.

 - Nigella seeds heads – just amazing structural balls of loveliness.